earendelmir/interactive-fiction-python/README.md

 # INTERACTIVE FICTION

 This is a simple game I made in python in which the player has to create and develop his own adventure by making all the decisions.
 The story will have a different ending every time you play.

-Bear in mind I did not implement a way to save or load progress.
-The story I developed is short and it wouldn't take more than 5 minutes to finish it.

-<p>&nbsp;</p>

-# Compile and run:
-Run this command to play:
-<pre><code>python3 interactive_fiction.py</pre></code>
+Feel free to change the story as you like.
+It is not a difficult operation.
+The instructions on how to do so are below.

 <p>&nbsp;</p>